-Linkedin is a valuable tool for launching your professional identity.
-But… how do you compete to distinguish yourself from the other 400 million users.
-Following these tips can ensure your Linkedin profile stands out from the rest.
+LinkedIn is a valuable tool for launching your professional identity and promoting your personal brand.
+But how do you compete to distinguish yourself from the other 400 million users.
+Following these tips can ensure your LinkedIn profile stands out from the rest.

 The perfect ‘summary’

 The most differentiated point of your LinkedIn profile is the ‘summary’, or bio.
 This is your opportunity to show potential employers why they should pick you, and not another LinkedIn user who has similar qualifications and experience.

 Understand what you are aiming for by using LinkedIn

 A LinkedIn profile that attracts attention from a recruiter, is one that is written for that particular recruiter.
 What this means is, that if you want to be success on LinkedIn, you must know who you want to read your summary.
 Then write your summary to meet this audience.
 If you are using the platform to attract a job in the field of science, write a summary that showcases your expertise, skills and education in the industry.

 Write in first-person